Kryzor/CS30-Major-Project/proposal.md

 ## Need to have
 - Actual infinite generation
 - A camera that follows the player
-- ghosts that have AI to move to the player
+- ghosts that use AI to move to the player
-- Pellets
+- Pellets and bigger pellets for eating ghosts
 - Animated sprites for pacman and ghosts
 - Score counter
 - Main menu with settings